Master of war

 Still, there’s solace in the one who never brings me peace

-Who, to my despairing cries commands that I
+Who – to all my cries – commands that I,

 Must do better and be more

-Did I choose the thoughts he blares in my head?
+Did I choose the cries he blares in my head?